tf/redmine_merge_request_links/README.md

 Create a webhook in GitLab or GitHub as described here:

-### Redmine Administration

-To display associated merge requests on issue pages:

-* Add the "View associated merge requests" permission to one or more roles.

-* Enable the "Merge request links" project module.

 ### GitLab

 * Go to either the webhook page of a project (Settings > Integration)